List of Cognitive Biases

 Our tendency to favor people from our own social circles creates invisible barriers.
 This preferential treatment of 'insiders' can undermine diversity and lead to flawed decision-making.

 Our brains are wired to react more strongly to negative experiences than positive ones.
-This skewed attention means one criticism can outweigh ten compliments, affecting everything from mood to major decisions.
+This skewed attention means one criticism can outweigh multiple compliments, affecting everything from mood to major decisions.

 We tend to remember and heavily weigh the most recent information we encounter, often at the expense of earlier details.
 This can significantly skew our decisions, especially when evaluating complex situations over time.